zzt93/os-lab1/docs/internal.md

 - for a system call about change the content of a file(write related)
   have to notice all the four areas(inode bitmap, block bitmap, inode, block).

+### Implementation Problem

+- @see file_table.h: FTE, file_syscall.c: contain_file(...);
+When needing to open a file in the very deep directory, I need reading many directories inot memory.
+If I add every directory in the File Table(@see file_table.h), this would occupy much memory.
+But if I don't add it to file table, adding file to this directory making the file_size in the FTE out-dated.
+-- may be I can add the last directory to file table, which maybe changed for adding/deleing directory.

 ------------

 ## i386 ISA